lilithgrigoryan/algorithms-and-data-structures/README.md

 # algorithms-and-data-structures
-Algorithms and Data Structures simple implementation in C/C++
+Algorithms and Data Structures simple implementations in C/C++